etendosoftware/docs/docs/products/etendo-classic/user-guide/financial-management/receivables-and-payables/transactions.md

   Later on, when an invoice is created from the order that already has a payment received against it, the invoice automatically inherits the payment received against the order.
 - Sales Invoices, in effect this is an invoice payment received from a customer.
   Payments prior to the accounting date of the invoice are also considered a _prepayment_.
-- and a G/L Items, in effect this is a payment of any other revenue received from a customer, for instance a fine.
+- And a G/L Items, in effect this is a payment of any other revenue received from a customer, for instance a fine.
   This type of payments can be created in this window when selecting the G/L Item "Transaction Type" or can be automatically populated as a payment in this window if created in a G/L Journal.
   Regardless the way they are created, both cases are managed in the same way depending on the Payment Method used.